uwu/containerspy/README.md

 Note: to send directly to Prometheus (with `--enable-feature=otlp-write-receiver`), use http://localhost:9090/api/v1/otlp/v1/metrics as your endpoint, swapping `localhost:9090` for your Prometheus `host:port`.

+## TODO

+ContainerSpy is now ready for deployment, but is WIP.
+The planned features are:
+ - implement cpu and fs metric labels
+ - implement any metrics that should be available on Windows but aren't
+ - automatically load configs from ./config.json too
+ - (maybe?) add `--config` as another way to specify the location of the config file
+ - use structured (json or syslog) logging to integrate nicely with log aggregation systems like Loki
+ - (maybe?) read swap metrics if /sys is mounted (technically out of scope but might add anyway, not sure...)

 ## Supported metrics